lino-framework/lino/docs/admin/install.rst

   cd /var/snapshots
   svn co http://code.djangoproject.com/svn/django/trunk/ django

-We recommend to not run Django's setup.py as well since that's not needed for Lino and removes flexipility to switch from one version to the other.
+We recommend to not run Django's :file:`setup.py` since that's not needed for Lino and removes flexibility to switch from one version to the other.
 Just `Set up your Python path`_ manually (see below).
 Comments on this are welcome.